 Laundry bag.
 This is a nice-to-have item that you might otherwise get there and realize you need and have to go buy one.
 You can also use it to keeps dirty items separate from clean ones on weekend trips.

 Extra debit cards.
 Travel banking rule #1: Never tie yourself to one bank and NEVER to one debit card.
 I was once in Bangkok when my bank decided my card had been involved in an international money laundering scam and shut it off without consulting me.
 I was left penniless in Southeast Asia for 10 days while I waited for the new card to be shipped to me.
-If I had had an alternate banking option I would have been fine.
+If I had had an alternative banking option I would have been fine.
 My advice is to open an account at a new bank before you leave for anywhere, throw the minimum balance in it, and pack that debit card as your spare.